katcipis/sophia/essays/learning-go.md

 This one is the last one on purpose, because it is the more obvious one, and in my opinion people usually get overexcited with the concurrency model, leading to an overuse of it (which is the common pattern to every time you found something cool :-).
-But I really tried to not let myself go by the concurrency stuff, almost all our code make very little use of it, just because it is not necessary on our case (with the exception of one of our services, to guarantee orthogonality).
+But I really tried to not let myself go by the concurrency stuff, almost all our code make very little use of it, just because it is not necessary yet.

-The most impact caused to me by programming in Go is the simplicity, and the impact on your design that it makes.
-A great example is trading off complex type hierarchies for behaviour oriented interfaces.

-Defining small interfaces is much easier since having lots of small interfaces implemented by one object does not need an infinite list of **implements**.
-Ok, I was supposed to talk about the concurrency model :-), sorry I got carried away.

 Go's concurrency model is based on CSP (Communicating Sequential Processes), and is the best concurrency model I worked until today.
 Ok, I haven't worked with a lot of concurrency models, basically traditional multi-threading